 The Hang Seng Index closed up 0.1 percent at 22,560.5.

-The China Enterprises Index of the leading offshore Chinese listings in Hong Kong climbed 1.0 percent.
+The China Enterprises Index of the top Chinese listings in Hong Kong climbed 0.6 percent.

 This was their first daily gain since last Thursday.